mkotsovoulou/ods6001a/labs/lab7_1/README.md

 # Python Lab 7.1: Read Data from CSV Files and a Produce a Data Frame
+### For this Lab use your code.cs50.io environment

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >